Anomalous symmetry breaking in Weyl semimetal CeAlGe: Experimental details

-Single crystals of CeAlGe were grown by the high-temperature flux method \cite{Hodovanets2018,Canfield2016}.
+Single crystals were grown by the high-temperature flux method using Lindberg/Blue M 1500$^{\circ}$ C box furnace as reported in Refs. \cite{Hodovanets2018,Canfield2016}.
 Temperature-, field-, and angle-dependent magnetization, resistivity, and magnetic torque measurements were performed in a commercial cryostat.
 All angle-dependent data were collected on changing the angle from 0$^{\circ}$ to 360$^{\circ}$ unless otherwise noted.
-Resistivity measurements were made in a standard four-probe, van der Pauw \cite{Pauw1958}, Hall bar or concentric ring (we will call it a 4-terminal Corbino) geometry ($I$ = 0.5 or 1~mA), Fig.~\ref{DC}.
+Resistivity measurements were made in a standard four-probe, van der Pauw \cite{Pauw1958}, Hall bar, or concentric ring (we will call it a four-terminal Corbino) geometry ($I$ = 0.5 or 1~mA), Fig.~\ref{DC}.
 The samples were polished and shaped with care to not have any Al inclusions.
-Electrical contacts to the samples in the four-probe, van der Pauw, and Hall bar geometry were made with Au wires attached to the samples using EPOTEK silver epoxy and subsequently cured at 100$^{\circ}$C. The 4-terminal Corbino was patterned using standard photolithography followed by a standard metal liftoff.
+Electrical contacts to the samples in the four-probe, van der Pauw, and the Hall bar geometry were made with Au wires attached to the samples using EPOTEK silver epoxy and subsequently cured at 100$^{\circ}$ C. For the van der Pauw technique \cite{Pauw1958}, the contacts were placed at the corners of the square sample and the current was sent either along the \textit{a} and \textit{b} axes (voltage measured along opposite edges), where the final resistivity was symmetrized, or along a diagonal [110] direction (voltage measured across the opposite diagonal), Hall configuration, where the field was swept in the plane of the sample, and the signal was not symmetrized.
+For the in-plane Hall configuration sample, the regular Hall bar was prepared, with the electrical current being along the [100] direction; however, the magnetic field was also swept in the plane of the sample instead of being perpendicular to the sample as in the conventional Hall measurement.
+The four-terminal Corbino was patterned using standard photolithography followed by a standard metal liftoff.
 The patterns consist of 20-30 \AA/1500 \AA~ Ti/Au contacts made by e-beam evaporation.
 25 $\mu$m Au wires were attached to the gold electrodes by wire bonding.
-To calculate the resistivity of the 4-terminal Corbino one needs a geometric factor, which is difficult to estimate when the sample is not a 2D material or a thin film.
+To calculate the resistivity of the four-terminal Corbino one needs a geometric factor, which is difficult to estimate when the sample is not a two-dimensional (2D) material or a thin film.
 To estimate the geometric factor of a single crystal that has a finite thickness, we used the effective thickness that was found numerically \cite{Eo2018}.
-We note that this is a nominal resistivity since the resistivity ratio between the \textit{ab}-plane and the \textit{c}-axis is not accurately known.
+In the four-terminal Corbino, the current was sent radially in the plane of the sample and the magnetic field was also swept in the plane of the sample as is schematically shown in Fig.~\ref{DC}.
+The electrical current direction will be specified in the data presented below.

+The torque magnetometry option of Quantum Design Physical Properties Measurement System was used to collect magnetic torque data.
+The sample for this measurement was secured with the help of Apiezon N grease.
+The background of the Si torque chip with the N grease and sample was measured at 90$^{\circ}$ and was accounted for in the final result.